XavaDigital/ServerlessSaas/README.md

 ## Emails with Postmark

 Every SaaS application needs to send some transactional emails.
-Think about sending a welcome email to new users, an email to invite new users to your company/team, and an email to notify you whenever that team member has joined.
+Think about sending a welcome email to new users, an email to invite new users to your company/team, and an email to notify you whenever that a team member has joined.

 Sending these types of emails can be done easily with Cloud Functions.
 You can call the function from your front-end application, or you can listen to changes in your Firestore to trigger an email.